nuts-foundation/nuts-specification/rfc/rfc003-oauth2-authorization.md

 **5.2.1.9 Purpose of use**

-The `purposeOfUse` field is used to define the scope of the access token.
+The `purposeOfUse` field MUST contain the scope of the access token.
 It contains a Bolt policy/service name.
 The `purposeOfUse` entries from the accompanying authorization credentials MUST match.
 The resource server MUST be able to resolve the policy name from the access token.

 #### 5.2.2 Error responses